TylerBestRepo/DFYCyclingShapeFile/README.md

 Currently this is just giving is information on the users route and nothing else.
 A lot more can be done with this software to visualise what happened on the ride, such as:

 Colour coding the points to represent something.
-For this example The points will be gradient colour coded based on the speed the user was travelling at.
+For this example the points will be gradient colour coded based on the speed the user was travelling at.

-Right click the shape files layer and click properties and you should be taken to "Symbology".
+Right click the shape files layer and click properties and you should be taken to **"Symbology"**.
 From there click the drop down that currently reads "Single Symbol" and click **"Graduated"**.

 <img src="Screenshots/git-4-1.jpg" width = "800">